This post may contain affiliate links. Please read my Disclosure Policy

 1. Once the bottom layer of the semolina cake has baked, pour the hot orange cream over it.
 Smooth it out with a spatula to make it even.

-2. Next, add 1 tbsp of milk into the remaining cake batter to make it thinner.
+2. Next, add 1 tablespoon of milk into the remaining cake batter to make it thinner.
 Afterwards, add the batter on top of the cream, levelling it with a spatula.
 Place the pan back in the oven and bake for 40 minutes or until the top starts to brown.

 3. Pour the sugar syrup on top of the hot cake (straight out of the oven), making sure it's fully soaked.
 This will make the semolina cake soften and become ultra moist from the sweet syrup.
 Don't be stingy about adding all the syrup, as the cake will soak it up without issues.
 Adding less syrup than indicated might make the basbousa cake too dry.